 The events of 1930 could be considered a textbook example of “hard times” anywhere in America.
 The stock market crashed near the end of 1929 and ushered-in the Great Depression.
 Unemployment skyrocketed along with the price of imported goods.
 North Dakota and other rural states endured unprecedented drought that would eventually lead to the Dust Bowl.
-In the midst of these events, it wasn’t uncommon for families to pack up as many of their belongings as they could transport and move to greener pastures, frequently leaving their homes and farms behind, but residents of the tiny community of Schafer, North Dakota and nearby Watford City found it odd when, in the spring of 1930, the six members of the Haven family stopped showing up in town.
+In the midst of these events, it wasn’t uncommon for families to pack up as many of their belongings as they could carry and move to greener pastures, leaving their homes and farms behind.
+Even so, the residents of the tiny community of Schafer, North Dakota and nearby Watford City found it odd when, in the spring of 1930, the six members of the Haven family stopped showing up in town.

 For much of 1930, suspicions mounted.
 The authorities met with Charles Bannon, who recounted his story.
 The Havens moved to Oregon, and intended to stay for some time.